ihcsim/cbt-aggapi/README.md

 * The implementation of a [custom `Option`] that converts `url.Values` to a `runtime.Object`

-The `rest.Connecter` implements a modified `GET` handler to return a collection of changed block entries, if the `fetchcbd` query parameter is defined.
+The custom REST storage has a `GET` handler which returns a collection of changed block entries, if the `fetchcbd` query parameter is specified.

-Essentially, the default API endpoint will return a `VolumeSnapshotDelta` custom
+Essentially, the default API endpoint returns a `VolumeSnapshotDelta` custom
 resource:

 ```sh